silverstripe/silverstripe-frameworktest/README.md

 The module is intended to run against the latest core codebase, but also includes branches matching earlier core releases for backwards compatibility.

+## Related

+ * [zframeworktest_dbswitcher](https://github.com/silverstripe-labs/zframeworktest_dbswitcher) module - adds capabilities to switch the database by a query parameter for testing purposes